Illustrations by Ben Lancaster

 With the teacher-pay plan dead, charter schools came to dominate Tennessee’s education conversation in 2012.
 I know because I ended up right in the middle of what became an all-out war over a local issue with statewide and national implications.

 Haslam and Huffman, joined by Nashville’s neoliberal Democrat Mayor Karl Dean, wanted to test the state’s new charter law — born out of Race to the Top’s irrational exuberance — that eliminated caps and eligibility limits on charter schools.
-Their plan: Force the Nashville School Board to approve as many as five charter schools for Great Hearts Academies, a Phoenix-based chain of “classical, liberal arts” charter schools seeking to set up shop in upper-income areas of the state capital.
+Their plan: Force the Nashville School Board to approve as many as five charter schools for Great Hearts Academies, a Phoenix-based chain of “classical, liberal arts” charters seeking to set up shop in upper-income areas of the state capital.

 In a school system that had only emerged 14 years earlier from a decades-old federal desegregation lawsuit, the Nashville School Board balked at the idea of dropping a multitude of charter schools in areas lacking diversity.